 Back in 2006 and before CO was announced as a cause of death of Christi and Bobby, I telephoned the hospital in Greece to suggest testing the dead children and, if the cause of death was CO, I urged that hyperbaric oxygen be given to the father Neil Shepherd and his then fiancé Ruth Beatson.
 Those I spoke to said they didn't speak English so a Greek friend kindly tried but also with little success.
 I telephoned the relatives with the same advice and spoke to Ruth's father who kindly reminded me about this at the inquest.
 Later, I recommended that gas expert Harry Rogers undertake an examination of the boiler that killed the children.
 Harry gave evidence at the inquest.
 I also recommended the barrister, Leslie Thomas, now QC.
-In our opinion, without the parents' determination, Harry's evidence and Leslie's skill the facts would not have emerged.
-I also wrote to the police on the 3rd No-vember 2006.
+In our opinion, without Harry's evidence, Leslie's skill and the parents' courage and determination, the facts would not have emerged.
+I also wrote to the British police on the 3rd November 2006.